GridexProtocol/core/README.md

 ## Contract Deployments

-The Gridex Protocol has been deployed in Arbitrum, see [DEPLOYMENT](DEPLOYMENT.md) for more details.
+The Gridex Protocol has already deployed on Arbitrum, see [DEPLOYMENT](DEPLOYMENT.md) for more details.

 ## Contributing